DigitalRiver/digital-river-php/docs/Api/FilesApi.md

 Creates a file.

 To upload a file to Digital River, you’ll need to send a request of type <code>multipart/form-data</code>.
 The request should contain the file you would like to upload, as well as the parameters for creating a file.
+For appliation/JSON request type, a base64 encoded string may be sent in the payload.

 ### Example